BitModern/test-quality-doc/docs/getting_started.md

 Easily create tests, test sets or import your existing tests and results, to explore and discover quality and progress.

-# First steps
+# Getting Started

-When you open TestQuality, you are prompted to create your first project.
+When you open TestQuality, you are prompted to [create your first project](project.md).
 As you have probably done that already, we will move on to the first operation.
-You can read about the project menu [here](project.md).

 To start seeing results you will want to create a test.
 You can import tests, but if you are new to TestQuality try creating a manual test to see how easy it is!